Mirantis/bootc-mke3/docs/provisioning.md

 ## Private registry usage

-If you're planning to use private OCI registry to store MKEx artifacts (OCI images) and use them for your cluster, you will need to provide registry credentials in order to authenticate.
+If you're planning to use private OCI registry to store `bootc-mke3` artifacts (OCI images) and use them for your cluster, you will need to provide registry credentials in order to authenticate.
 To do so, you will need to add credentials file into the each machine, because for most of the operations (like upgrade) there will be a need to pull OCI image from the registry.

 The way of injecting credentials into the machine can vary from case to case.
 Some common ways to do so is to use cloud-init or ansible.
 The user should select the way that is more suitable for the use case.